An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for coherence

-\begin{ex}[Quantum Fisher Information degradation under Thermal Operations] The quantum Fisher information is an asymmetry monotone.
-Let $Q(\rho,t)$ be the Fisher information of $\rho$ at time $t$.
-One has
+\begin{ex}[Quantum Fisher Information degradation under Thermal Operations \cite{janzing2003quasi}] The quantum Fisher information for the family $\{\mathcal{U}_t(\rho_S)\}$ is an asymmetry monotone.
+Let $Q(\rho_S,t)$ be defined as

-where $\mathcal{F}(\cdot,\cdot)$ is the fidelity, $\mathcal{F}(\rho,\sigma)= \tr{}{\sqrt{\rho^{1/2} \sigma \rho^{1/2}}}$, and $\rho_t := \mathcal{U}_t (\rho)$.
+where $\mathcal{F}(\cdot,\cdot)$ is the fidelity, $\mathcal{F}(\rho,\sigma)= \tr{}{\sqrt{\rho^{1/2} \sigma \rho^{1/2}}}$, and $\rho_t := \mathcal{U}_t (\rho_S)$.
 Now, if $\mathcal{E}$ is a symmetric channel,

 where in the first step we used the condition that $\mathcal{E}$ is symmetric and in the second that $\mathcal{F}$ is contractive under quantum channels (see Section 3.2 of Ref.~\cite{watrous2018theory}).
-The above implies that under any symmetric channel \mbox{$Q(\mathcal{E}(\rho),t) \leq Q(\rho,t)$}, i.e. the quantum Fisher information is an asymmetry monotone and hence, in particular, it is a Thermal Operations monotone: $Q(\mathcal{T}(\rho),t) \leq Q(\rho,t)$. \end{ex}
+The above implies that under any symmetric channel \mbox{$Q(\mathcal{E}(\rho_S),t) \leq Q(\rho_S,t)$}, i.e. the quantum Fisher information is an asymmetry monotone and hence, in particular, it is a Thermal Operations monotone: for every $\rho_S$ and Thermal Operation $\mathcal{T}$, $Q(\mathcal{T}(\rho_S),t) \leq Q(\rho_S,t)$. \end{ex}